 "This collection is a break off.
 We’re going where we’ve never been,” Anderson explains.
 “I want people to feel that they are part of a global picture and not just a kid on the runway.
 I keep perceiving myself to be young, but the more I do, I realise [the brand] is a part of a global picture.
 A fashion show is a very tiny part of the content.
 This was the best way to say that’s ‘done’ for me."

 We hope Anderson continues to demonstrate his singular creative vision on the catwalks for both his eponymous brand and Loewe, the Spanish fashion house where he is also creative director, but we're equally excited about this new era of collaboration with other global brands.
-Further details of the Converse collection – when it will be released, how much each style will cost – have yet to be released but judging by the response to the announcement of Anderson's upcoming Uniqlo line or the success of his collaborations with Topshop or A$AP Rocky, this latest development reaffirms Jonathan Anderson as one of Britain's most revered and influential design talents.
+The Logo Converse will be available from September at j-w-anderson.com while the Glitter Converse will drop in December 2017.
+And judging by the response to the announcement of Anderson's upcoming Uniqlo line or the success of his collaborations with Topshop or A$AP Rocky, this latest development reaffirms Jonathan Anderson as one of Britain's most revered and influential design talents.